 As part of the RANAS approach to behaviour change, researchers have developed a catalogue of intervention components matched with specific factors that influence specific determinants of handwashing practices.
 Organizations and staff will benefit from reviewing the many possible behaviour change techniques that have been used in the past and how they can help motivate individuals to improve their own handwashing.

 To enable consistent handwashing with soap, improvements to handwashing infrastructure and provision of necessary products are crucial.

-If handwashing facilities and products are lacking, then hygiene messaging along (or ‘soft’ behaviour change programmes) are likely to be ineffective.
+If handwashing facilities and products are lacking, then hygiene messaging alone (or ‘soft’ behaviour change programmes) are likely to be ineffective.
 Behaviour change requires both infrastructure and creatively designed hygiene promotion activities to bring about real change.
-There is also a risk that focusing on hygiene education or promotion alone may offend or disenge local populations because the behaviour being promoted is not feasible to practice.
+There is also a risk that focusing on hygiene education or promotion alone may offend or disengage local populations because the behaviour being promoted is not feasible to practice.

 Change the environment to cue behaviour

 Handwashing programmes should incorporate changes to physical environments to cue and reward handwashing behaviour.
 Using ‘behavioural nudges’ is one way of cueing action.

 One study showed that painting footprints on the path between the toilet and the handwashing facility increased handwashing behaviour by 64% in schools.